As a retail store owner, you have a wide variety of tools at your disposal that can help you build a successful business.

 While retail merchandising covers a whole array of tactics you might apply to using products and store layout to drive sales, visual merchandising focuses specifically on how your products are presented and displayed.
 It includes everything from product displays to signage and lighting.
 Visual merchandising is an opportunity to get creative without losing sight of the ultimate goal of your efforts: sales growth.

-If this is a bit scary to you, don’t worry, we have a bunch of tips to help you get started.
+If this is a bit scary to you, don’t worry, we have a bunch of visual merchandising tips to help you get started.

 Keep the Buyer In Mind